‘Some see a wish, some see a weed’

 Which one do you see?

 It is such a pity that so many gardeners dislike dandelions and go to great lengths to eradicate them.
-I know it really spreads a lot, but if you use it quickly the plants won’t have time to seed.
+I know it really spreads a lot, but if you use it quickly, and pick the flowers before they die, the plants won’t have time to seed.

 Some common names for dandelion are Fairy Clock, Lion’s Teeth, Piss-a-bed, Wet -Weed, Priest’s Crown and Puff-a-Ball, relating to its diuretic properties and the beautiful seed head.
 I remember blowing the seeds to see what the time was.
 I am sure it was never accurate, but perhaps nature thought it a good way to spread the seed.